SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Vinay Gupta

-So Puneet, 30% of our business is, you know, more on the business loans cross sell which we are doing with existing customer of ours.
-Because when we deal with the anchors and the dealers and the distributors their requirements in the ecosystem may not be the right borrower.
-But within their ecosystem the requirement comes.
-So when we interact with them the requirement comes in terms of financing their loan against properties, maybe business loans, maybe working capital beyond supply chain.
-So that is that piece.
+So, Punit, 30% of our business is more on the business loans, cross-sell which we are doing with existing customer of ours.
+Because when we deal with the anchors and the dealers and the distributors, their requirements in the ecosystem may not be the direct borrower.
+But within their ecosystem, the requirement comes.
+So, when we interact with them, the requirement comes in terms of financing their loan against properties, maybe business loans, maybe working capital beyond supply chain.
+So, that is that piece.

 Anubhav Gupta

-So it’s within the same ecosystem.
-Right?
-Wherein the customer may not need apart from channel financing, he may require some business loan or lab.
-So that’s what we cater to.
+So, it’s within the same ecosystem, right, wherein the customer may not need apart from channel financing, he may require some business loan or LAP, so that’s what we cater to.

 Punit Mittal